anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar SHOULD set the Accept header of the RVR indicating the desired media type for the voucher-response.
 The media type is `application/voucher-jws+json` as defined in {{I-D.ietf-anima-jws-voucher}}.

+This document uses the JSON-in-JWS format throughout the definition of exchanges and in the examples.
+Nevertheless, alternative encodings of the voucher as used in BRSKI {{RFC8995}} with JSON-in-CMS or CBOR-in-COSE_Sign {{RFC8152}} for constraint environments are possible as well.
+The assumption is that a pledge typically supports a single encoding variant and creates the PVR in the supported format.
+To ensure that the pledge is able to process the voucher, the registrar MUST use the media type for Accept header in the RVR based on the media type used for the PVR.

 Once the MASA receives the RVR it SHALL perform the verification as described in Section 5.5 in {{RFC8995}}.

 In addition, the following processing SHALL be performed for PVR contained in RVR "prior-signed-voucher-request" field: